 You won’t have to brush the sides nearly as often as you would in a concrete or vinyl pool, and there will also be less debris forming on the top layer that needs skimming.
 The non-porous surface also means you don’t need to add as many chemicals to your water to keep it clean and balanced because nothing is seeping through the walls as it would in a concrete or vinyl pool.

 Also, keep in mind that a fiberglass pool features several layers of material that make it extremely durable wherever you install it on your property, even if that’s near trees or in full sun.
 Concrete and vinyl require patching and resurfacing much more often than fiberglass, and vinyl is increasingly prone to punctures and leakage over time.
+You can read my article on resurfacing costs for more information.

 Necessary Cleaning and Pool Care